Snoopy plays Rembrandt, while the little bird plays artist's model.

 Another is a video nook tucked between the first floor's Great Hall and main gallery.
 Furnished with beanbag chairs, it makes a perfect space for viewing the animated Peanuts features and TV specials that run continuously on a big-screen television.

 As befits the man who introduced the expressions "security blanket" and "Happiness is a warm puppy" into the lexicon, Schulz's museum is an informal, relaxed place that both reveals whimsy and inspires awe.
 But Jeannie Schulz says the true test of whether it is a reflection of his spirit will come on some bitterly cold, rainy day, when people are lining up outside half an hour before the museum opens.
 "Sparky would have said, 'Let them in now—there's no reason for them to be standing in the rain,' " Jeannie says.
 "That's just the kind of person he was."

-The Charles M. Schulz Museum and Research Center, located at 2301 Hardies Lane in Santa Rosa, Calif., is open every day but Tuesday.
-Admission: $8 (adults), $5 (children, students, and seniors), and free for kids under 4.
+The Charles M. Schulz Museum and Research Center is located at 2301 Hardies Lane in Santa Rosa, Calif.
 For more information, call (707) 579-4452 or visit www.schulzmuseum.org.